-Program Description
+Program Descriptions

-The Women's Health Imaging Certificate Program is comprised of two courses designed as facilitated and self-directed learning for radiologic professionals.
-The program offers both didactic coursework and clinical-skills experiences necessary to prepare the student to challenge the ARRT Post-Primary Certification Examination.
+The Computed Tomography (CT) certificate is comprised of two courses designed as facilitated and self-directed learning for radiologic professionals .
+The program offers both didactic coursework and clinical-skills experiences necessary to prepare the student to challenge the ARRT Post-Primary Certification Examination in Computed Tomography.
 The certificate can be completed in one semester.
-If on the job training is offered by your employer the clincial component can be met by submitting your AZDHS Mammography License and a completed certificate will be issued by Yavapai College Registrar.
+If on the job training is offered by your employer the clincial component can be met by submitting your AZDHS CT License and a completed certificate will be issued by Yavapai College Registrar.